duju211/pin_strava/README.md

 ## Measurements

-Read the ‘stream’ data from Strava.
-A ‘stream’ is a nested list (json format) with all available measurements of the corresponding activity.
+A ‘stream’ is a nested list (JSON format) with all available measurements of the corresponding activity.

-To get all available variables and turn the result into a data frame, define a helper function.
-This function takes an id of an activity and an authentication token, which we have created earlier.
+To get the available variables and turn the result into a data frame, define a helper function `read_activity_stream`.
+This function takes an ID of an activity and an authentication token, which you created earlier.

+The target is defined with dynamic branching which maps over all activity IDs.
+Define the `cue_mode` as ‘never’ to make sure that every target runs exactly once.

 <table>
 <thead>